-- Horse’s don’t have a gallbladder which means that they’re not able to remove indigestible food for toxins by vomiting.
+- Horse’s have very strong sphincter muscles in their esophagus which means that they’re not able to remove indigestible food for toxins by vomiting.
 This means that the food or toxins build up and can cause a blockage.

 - A blockage in the digestive tract can, if not treated, lead to a bout of colic.

 - Dry, dusty food and lack of water can lead to dehydration which is a known cause of colic.

 What are the symptoms of colic?

 Every case of colic is different and your horse may not exhibit all of the symptoms but the main ones to look out for are:

 - Agitation or distress as well as pawing at the ground.